vprusso/toqito/docs/tutorials.nonlocal_quantum_lower_bound.rst

-Lower Bounds on the Quantum Value of a Two-Player Nonlocal Game
+Lower bounds on the quantum value of a two-player nonlocal game
 ================================================================

 In this tutorial, we are going to cover the notion of a *nonlocal game*; a